lyndon025/playtested/src/content/article/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking-hitman-world-of-assassination-full-re
+title: Hitman keeps the stealth-genre alive and kicking | HITMAN World of Assassination - Full Review
+game: Hitman
 description: In a world full of disappointing sequels, reboots, and spiritual successors.
 We have one of the rarest examples of a franchise that has gotten better in time in HITMAN World of Assassination.
 featured: false
-pubDate: 2023-01-30
-tags:
-- action
-- console
-- hitman
-- linux
-- macos
-- pc
-- playstation
-- playstation 4
-- shooter
-- simulation
-- taptap
-- xbox one
-thumb: /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-0.avif
-title: Hitman keeps the stealth-genre alive and kicking | HITMAN World of Assassination
-  - Full Review
-game: Hitman
 gallery:
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-0.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-1.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-2.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-3.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-4.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-5.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-6.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-7.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-8.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-9.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-10.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-11.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-12.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-13.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-14.avif
   - /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-15.avif
+pubDate: 2023-01-30
+tags:
+  - action
+  - console
+  - hitman
+  - linux
+  - macos
+  - pc
+  - playstation
+  - playstation-4
+  - shooter
+  - simulation
+  - taptap
+  - xbox-one
+thumb: /images/reviews/legacy/2023-01-30-hitman-keeps-the-stealth-genre-alive-and-kicking--hitman-world-of-assassination---full-re-0.avif
 ---

 In a world full of disappointing sequels, reboots, and spiritual successors.
 We have one of the rarest examples of a franchise that has gotten better in time in HITMAN World of Assassination.

-**Pros:**
+## Pros

-+Three games for the price of one
+## +Three games for the price of one

-+The best the stealth genre has to offer
+## +The best the stealth genre has to offer

-+Open-ended gameplay with an abundance of choices presented to the player
+## +Open-ended gameplay with an abundance of choices presented to the player

-+Unique open-world sandbox levels each with their own layers of variety
+## +Unique open-world sandbox levels each with their own layers of variety

-+Highly replayable
+## +Highly replayable

-**Cons:**
+## Cons

 -Minor production problems in the second game that affected the storytelling presentation